Close

 Transit Passengers

-Transit passengers staying airside for under 24 hours typically don't need a visa.
+Transit passengers staying airside for under 24 hours typically do not need a visa.
 However, those exiting the airport or with longer layovers may require transit visas depending on nationality.

 Special Considerations

-Always verify current requirements through the Trinidad and Tobago Ministry of National Security or nearest embassy, as regulations can change frequently.
+Always verify current requirements through the Trinidad and Tobago Ministry of Homeland Security or nearest embassy, as regulations can change.

 03